Private API

 source

-Update the linearized aerodynamic model from the Vortex Step Method (VSM).
+Update the aerodynamic model from the Vortex Step Method (VSM).

 source